On this page you’ll find answers to frequently asked questions from the school community around:

-Can Department of Education Teachers become ethics teachers or ethics coordinators?
+Can Department of Education teachers become ethics teachers or ethics coordinators?

 Do I need to attend an interview?

 All roles with Primary Ethics require an interview as part of the recruitment process.
 It is preferable to meet with someone face-to-face where feasible however we appreciate that this is not always possible.
-We are happy for your interview to take place by teleconference or Skype.
+We are happy for your interview to take place by phone or Skype.

-Ethics Teacher Training
+Ethics Teacher training